BabyVLM-V2: Toward Developmentally Grounded Pretraining and Benchmarking of Vision Foundation Models: Experiments

-Instruction tuning addresses the mismatch between pretraining and downstream tasks, steering models towards the downstream.
-To validate the effectiveness of our instruction tuning data, we use it to supervise the fine-tuning of three models under two strategies.
-Figure~\ref{fig:opensource_ft} fine-tunes LLaVA-OneVision-7B and Qwen2.5-VL-7B on each task separately (see Appendix~\ref{app:model-training} for the experiment setup).
-The consistent and relatively big gains from the fine-tuning are highlighted in the red top bars, signifying that the instruction data can effectively guide the models to the downstream tasks in \ourbenchmark.
+Instruction tuning mitigates the mismatch between pretraining and downstream tasks, steering models toward target objectives.
+To evaluate the effectiveness of our instruction data, we supervise fine-tune three models under two strategies.
+As shown in Figure~\ref{fig:opensource_ft}, we fine-tune LLaVA-OneVision-7B~\cite{li2024llavaonevisioneasyvisualtask} and Qwen2.5-VL-7B~\cite{bai_qwen25-vl_2025} separately on each task (see Appendix~\ref{app:model-training} for details).
+Consistent and substantial gains, highlighted by the red top bars, indicate that the instruction data effectively guides models toward the downstream tasks in \ourbenchmark.
+We further explore a second strategy that merges all instruction data into a single set; Appendix~\ref{app:additionalexp} provides a comparison of the two strategies on our \ourmodel.
+The second setting is adopted as the default for our \ourmodel.

-Furthermore, we experiment with the second fine-tuning strategy that combines the instruction data into a single set.
-Table~\ref{tab:separate_vs_mix} contrasts it against the first strategy, fine-tuning a model for each task separately, over our \ourmodel.
-The results show that the overall difference between the two strategies is marginal.
-The results on most tasks decrease under the mixed-tuning setting, which produces a single unified model rather than multiple per-task models, but some tasks, such as \taskMemory\ and \taskSpatialDetails, can actually benefit from the mixed fine-tuning, implying knowledge transfer or regularization from other tasks.